 You can use the display to review COPD hospitalization or ED rates for any city or town in Massachusetts.

-COPD refers to a group of chronic diseases, including emphysema and chronic bronchitis, which affect the flow of air in the lungs and make breathing difficult.
-COPD is a chronic lung disease that gets worse over time.
+COPD refers to a group of lung diseases that block the flow of air in the lungs and make breathing difficult.
+This includes emphysema and chronic bronchitis.
+COPD is a chronic (long-term) disease that gets worse over time.
 Early detection of COPD is key to successful treatment.

 Over time, exposure to irritants that damage your lungs and airways can cause COPD.
-Although the main cause of COPD is smoking, nonsmokers can also get COPD.
+Although smoking is the main cause of COPD, nonsmokers can also get COPD.

 - Constant coughing